Master of Science Degree in Health Policy

 - CV with relevant work and research experience

-Once you submit the application (which should include an upload of transcripts), please be sure to request TWO copies of official transcripts for any school attended.
+OFFICIAL TRANSCRIPTS: Once you submit the application (which should include an upload of transcripts), please be sure to request a copy of official transcripts for any school attended.
 Please request those transcripts to be sent directly to the department:

 259 Campus Drive